swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 ### Background
 Recently I have been helping out a number of small organisations upgrading from elasticsearch V1.X to V6.X.
 The story is uncannily similar at each organisation.
 They have been running elasticsearch for the past 4+ years, they originally started off using elasticsearch as a search engine feed by an application database (mostly mysql, but sometimes postgres or Mongo) that is their source of truth.
 Since then elasticsearch has gradually been leveraged to meet logging and analytic purposes.
 To a point where elastic cluster is a core part of the service they provide.

-The only issue is that there elastic cluster is stuck back on V1.X.
+The only issue is that their elastic cluster is stuck back on V1.X.
 This has not really been an issue, as elasticsearch 1.X is a pretty feature rich, stable and cloud providers have got pretty good and managing them over the years.

 However more recently these organisations all seem to be coming to the same conculusion that its time to upgrade these older V1.X clusters.
 From what I can see its mainly non functional improvements in the core elastic product that are driving the upgrades.
 Specifically customers want to take advantage of improvements in search speed and savings in relation to storage requirements.
 Obviously there are lots of functional enhancements that will be able to be taken advantage of after the upgrade, but the rational for the upgrade is generally related to reduced cloud infrastructure requirements (i.e. OPEX savings).

 ### Data Migration Approach

-Historically due to infrastructure constraints we pretty much always performed in place upgrades to our large production systems.
-However now that we are all working in the cloud running up a similar scale production cluster is fast and cheap.
-For an upgrade of this scale (between 3 versions of the underlying software product) the only recommended upgrade option would be to run up a concurrent cluster, get it humming and then cutover to it.
-The risk of performing an in place upgrade to a production application that is driving the primary revenue stream for these organisations is too high.
+Historically due to infrastructure constraints all organisations pretty much always performed in place upgrades to production systems.
+However now that (I would say) all small to medium organisations are working in the cloud running up a similar scale production cluster is fast and cheap.
+For an upgrade of this complexity/scale (between 3 versions of the underlying software product) the only approach I recommend is running up a concurrent cluster, getting it humming and then cutting over production applications over to it.
+The risk of performing an in place upgrade to a production application that is driving the primary revenue stream for these organisations would be too high.

-#### Standard Approach
+#### Standard Migration Approaches
 Elastic recommends two migration paths for moving between V1.X to V6.X.
 They are described here --> https://www.elastic.co/guide/en/elasticsearch/reference/current/reindex-upgrade.html.

 1. Upgrade to 2.4 --> reindex --> upgrade to 5.6 --> reindex --> upgrade to 6.X --> reindex.

 2. Create a new 6.x cluster and [reindex](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html) from remote to import indices directly from the 1.x cluster.

 Option 1. would involve restoring a backup of the production V1.X cluster into a new V1.X cluster then running through the required upgrades and reindexes.
 This secondary cluster would need to have double the storage of the original cluster during the two reindexing processes.
 The biggest issue with this approach is that there is no easy way to pull across the records that are added or updated in the production cluster after the migration started but before the new cluster takes over the role of production.
+And seeing there are three reindexes as part of this process the amount of time between when the migration started and when it finished could be days.

 Option 2.
 Sounds much better as you only need to hold one version of the data in your V1.X production cluster and one version in your new V6.X cluster.
 And it provides an easy way to pull over any incremental changes to the V1.X cluster to the V6.X cluster after the initial migration - by running a subsequent reindex of all new things that have happended after the big migration (basically you can drive the reindex process based on a search on the V1.X cluster).

 However there is a little gotta, which is the data you are streaming out of your V1.X cluster may not be compatible with elasticsearch 6.X.
 Basically there have been lots of breaking changes between V1.X and V6.X.
 These include;
 - Single mapping `_type` per index.
 Explained in detail [here](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html).
-- Some changes in restrictions in relation to fieldnames.
+- Some changes in restrictions in relation to field names.
 - Tighter restrictions on datatypes.

 Many of these issues can be easily worked around using ingest pipeline [processors](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest-processors.html) to perform actions such as renaming fields, change destination index names (for source indexes with mulitple types) and standarising data types.

 Its important to understand that all the reindexing is doing is moving the data from the old cluster to the new cluster.
 None of the index settings or mappings are being brought across with the data.
 So you will need to manually set these before commencing the reindexing process.

-As a quick start to this process I have provided a docker-compose configuration in the folder named `elasticsearch-esV1.7.5-and-esV6.2.4`.
-All you need to do is clone the repo, `cd` into that direction and then run `docker-compose up` (I'm assuming you have docker and docker-compose installed already --> if you don't do a google search for get docker).
+As a kick start to this process I have provided a docker-compose configuration in the folder named `elasticsearch-esV1.7.5-and-esV6.2.4`.
+All you need to do is clone the repo, `cd` into that direction and then run `docker-compose up` (I'm assuming you have docker and docker-compose installed already --> if you don't do a google search for `get docker`).
 This will bring up
 - Elasticsearch V1.7.5 (http://localhost:9201)
 - Kibana 4.2 with sense installed (http://localhost:5602/app/sense).
 - Elasticsearch V6.2.4 (http://localhost:9200)